langroid/langroid/examples/kg-chat/README.md

     neo4j:latest
 ```

-Upon creating the account successfully, neo4j will create a text file contains
+Upon creating the account successfully, neo4j will create a text file that contains
 account settings, please provide the following information (uri, username,
 password, and database), while creating the constructor `Neo4jChatAgentConfig`.
 These settings can be set inside the `.env` file as shown in [`.env-template`](../../.env-template)